 Perelman School of Medicine

-Trauma-center research led by Brendan Carr of the School of Medicine is highlighted.
+Garret FitzGerald of the Perelman School of Medicine is interviewed.

 Bruce Levine and Carl June of the Perelman School of Medicine are highlighted for their gene therapy research.